mgbukov/RL_SD/stochastic_descent/README.md

 n_partition 10
 compress_output wo_protocol
 ```

 Each line corresponds to a different parameter.
-Here is a short documentation of what each parameter means:
+Below is a short documentation of how to use each parameter.

 ## Documentation